-As an owner or manager, make sure you are actually talking to your customers.
-Ask simple, clear questions and listen carefully.
-Learn about what types of customers your business appeals to.
 If you’re a realtor selling luxurious properties, chances are that your time is better spent talking to older folk rather than college kids.
 Maybe you’ve seen that you make more money with older men who are moving into the area than families who are already based locally.
 You can look back through past sales and see if there are common attributes that your most profitable customers share.

 Understand Your Current Situation

 Different situations require vastly different marketing plans.
 A restaurant that’s set to open up in a couple of weeks probably wants to make sure that they can make a big splash and attract tons of new customers.
 An established restaurant with a more established customer base should be more concerned with how they can get their existing customers to come back.
 In both cases, a great way to get started is to talk to the customer and find out what they’re looking for.

 Think about where your business is and think about what goals you’re trying to accomplish.
 This will help you understand where you can best focus your efforts.

 A great marketing plan needs clear goals.
 Every year at BirdEye, we set goals for what we want to achieve in the coming year, and measure our progress towards these goals in regular meetings.
 Having metrics allows you to have something to aim towards.

 A good goal is ambitious but also realistic.
 That’s why we recommend you focus on goals that can be achieved this week, this month, and this year.
 Weekly or monthly goals must be well-defined with a clear path to achieving them.
 These short term goals should all work to support your ambitious long term goal.